 Industrial mash-ups: A disruptive new partnering form will accelerate innovation — again

 Operating in a new era

-Technology is a multifaceted, influential and fluid industry whose executives must manage the art of being agile while focusing on operational excellence and meeting greater consumer demand.
-Our worldwide team of industry-focused assurance, tax, transaction and advisory professionals has the deep sector knowledge and technical experience to interpret the market and help you compete powerfully.
+Technology is a multifaceted, influential and fluid industry.
+Executives must manage the art of being agile while focusing on operational excellence and meeting greater consumer demand.
+EY's worldwide team of industry-focused assurance, tax, transaction and advisory professionals has the deep sector knowledge and technical experience to interpret the market and help you compete powerfully.

 Key issues in today's technology environment include:

 Is cloud computing transforming the industry?

 The IT services now known as cloud computing have been around for decades.
 But they never grew beyond a small fraction of total industry revenue.
 Now, however, their time has come: over the past few years, a dizzying array of hardware and software available as services over the internet has emerged.

 Consumers and businesses have embraced a multitude of cloud services, from mature sales force management services, to email and photo editing, to the latest smartphone applications and the entire social networking phenomenon.
 Further, researchers project an imminent inflection point in the adoption of cloud services by organizations both large and small.

 As cloud adoption becomes widespread, its characteristic of enhancing business agility is likely to lead to an increasing pace of change for all industries worldwide.
 Adding fuel to the interest in cloud computing is that cloud services advance "green" agendas: they allow fuller utilization of shared infrastructure capacity, thus consuming less power and lowering the carbon footprints of their users versus alternative IT approaches.